K33TY/Jif-Sif-to-Fabric/Docs/Log.md

    * Creating attack plan.
  * [Oct 21](https://github.com/K33TY/Jif-Sif-to-Fabric/blob/master/Docs/Log.md#october-21)
    * Trying to understand Fabric infrastructure.
+   * Restore the missing color changing functionality in the SIF version so that I can at least see what it does.

 ## Jump to TODO List or Finished Task List.